Navigating the Teen Years: A Survival Guide for Parents

 Open and honest communication is key to understanding your teenager.
 It’s important to listen actively and empathize with their feelings, showing that you value their opinions and emotions.
 Encourage them to express themselves openly by creating a safe and non-judgmental space for conversation.

 Helping your teenager manage stress involves teaching them healthy coping mechanisms such as exercise, hobbies, or relaxation techniques.
-Encourage them to break down tasks into manageable steps and prioritize their activities to avoid feeling overwhelmed.
+Encourage them to break down tasks into manageable steps and prioritise their activities to avoid feeling overwhelmed.
 It’s also beneficial to model stress management techniques yourself as a way of guiding them.

 Setting reasonable boundaries with your teenager involves clear communication about your expectations and the consequences of not meeting them.
 It’s important to be consistent and fair, ensuring the rules and consequences are appropriate for their age and development level.
 Involving them in the process can also help them understand and accept these boundaries.

 Supporting your teenager’s academic success involves providing a structured environment that promotes good study habits and prioritizes education.
-Encourage them to set realistic academic goals and offer help, such as tutoring or organizational strategies, if they’re struggling.
+Encourage them to set realistic academic goals and offer help, such as tutoring or organisational strategies, if they’re struggling.
 It’s also important to celebrate their achievements and effort, regardless of the outcome.

 Teaching your teenager to be responsible with money can start with giving them opportunities to manage their own finances, such as a weekly allowance or a budget for certain expenses.
 Discuss the importance of saving, budgeting, and the consequences of overspending.
-Encouraging them to earn their own money through part-time jobs can also instill a sense of responsibility and the value of money.
+Encouraging them to earn their own money through part-time jobs can also instil a sense of responsibility and the value of money.

-Signs of depression in teenagers can include changes in mood or behavior, such as increased irritability, loss of interest in activities they once enjoyed, and changes in eating or sleeping patterns.
+Signs of depression in teenagers can include changes in mood or behaviour, such as increased irritability, loss of interest in activities they once enjoyed, and changes in eating or sleeping patterns.
 It’s important to take these signs seriously and seek professional help if they persist or worsen.
 Early intervention can make a significant difference in their recovery process.

 Helping your teenager build self-esteem involves praising their efforts and achievements, not just their successes.
 Encourage them to pursue interests and activities where they can experience mastery and build competence.
 Providing unconditional love and support, while avoiding harsh criticism, can also foster a positive self-image.